esl/MongooseIM/doc/modules/mod_event_pusher_push.md

 ### Migration from XEP-0357 to virtual hosts

-This is an example of how you can migrate existing setup to the new model.
+This is an example of how you can migrate the existing setup to the new model.
 PubSub service still exists (because you might want to reuse it e.g. for publishing E2E encryption keys).
 However, its domain is overridden for the purpose of sending push notifications.
 Please note the value of `virtual_pubsub_hosts` option.